Totem-Studios/docs-website/lotus/data-types/primitive.md

 #### _The Lotus Programming Language_

 ### Lotus has <u>5</u> primitive data type groups for storing and manipulating data.
-These groups all have different sizes in memory and everyone except the 'bool' and 'char\*' data types have a size or encoding attached to them.
+These groups all have different sizes in memory and everyone except the `bool` and `char\*` data types have a size or encoding attached to them.

 ## Integers

-Lets take closer look at the different data types for integer numbers.
+Lets take a closer look at the different data types for integer numbers.

 ```rust
 i32